decomp/doc/README.md

 This repository contains design documents related to the decompilation pipeline of [decomp/decomp](https://github.com/decomp/decomp).

-## Architecture of Decompiler Pipeline
+## Architecture of the Decompilation Pipeline

 1. *paper* Compositional Decompilation using LLVM IR ([compositional_decompilation.pdf](https://github.com/decomp/doc/raw/master/report/compositional_decompilation/compositional_decompilation.pdf))
     - An overview of the compositional architecture used in the `decomp/decomp` decompilation pipeline.